5 Questions for Leaders to ask as businesses begin to return.

 2. How will you de-layer your firm?

-Agile companies are flat structured.
+Adaptable companies are flat structured.
 Information moves freely throughout enabling fast decision making and error correction.
 No matter what your organisation chart says, you are a hierarchical firm if you tolerate egotistical leaders.
-The first concern for such executives is “how does this make me look?”
+The first concern for such ego led executives is “how does this make me look?”
 They are driven to avoid any change or action that they perceive may diminish their personal status.
-To be a flat structured, agile organisation only hire leaders with humility and coach those without it.
+To be a flat structured, agile organisation, only hire leaders with humility.